Natural Baby Life logo (480 x 130)

 Unfortunately, this is a real issue that does happen, especially in natural wipes that don’t include a lot of chemically antibacterial agents, alcohol, or other sanitizers.

-Remember that even if you take excellent care of your wipe supply once you get it back to the house by avoiding hot car trunks and the like, your baby wipes have already had quite the journey to get there.
+Remember that even if you take excellent care of your wipe supply by avoiding leaving it in the hot car and the like, your baby wipes have already had quite the journey to get there.
 They have probably been sitting in a hot warehouse, transported in a hot truck, and then sitting in the retail store for who-knows-how-long before you decided to restock.

 So, don’t freak out if you open up a fresh package, even within its use-by date, and it’s not looking so good!

-Expired baby wipes are safe to use as long as they are still sealed before you open them, they do not have any mold accumulation, and they haven’t dried out completely.
+Expired baby wipes are safe as they are still sealed before you open them, they do not have any mold accumulation, and they haven’t dried out completely.

-Just like brand new wipes, the biggest concern that you would have about expired baby wipes is that they have some mold accumulation that could irritate your baby’s skin or make them sick.
+Just like brand new wipes, the biggest concern with expired baby wipes is that they may have some mold that could irritate your baby’s skin or make them sick.
 Like I said before, it’s probably best just to discard these wipes and start over with a fresh pack.
 There’s no sense in taking chances there.

-For old wipes that are just dried out and not looking so hot, you could still get a lot of use out of them even if they aren’t your go-to for your baby’s bottom.
-They can still be called into service to clean up spills or other messes around the house.
+For old wipes that are just dried out, you could still get a lot of use out of them even if they aren’t your go-to for your baby’s bottom.
+You can still use them to clean up spills or other messes around the house.
 In fact, a little dryness might be an added benefit here when it comes to absorbing liquid messes!

 If you are looking to replace some old wipes, I urge you to check out my diaper wipe resource that includes affordable, high-quality, and biodegradable options that don’t include harsh chemicals that could irritate your baby’s skin.
 The environment will thank you!